AndrewGene/EasyUITextFields/README.md

-# WASHD - What Apple Should Have Done
+# ETF - Easy Text Fields
 ##The easiest way to add validation, text filtering, max length, and text field order to your UITextFields

 ###The best part is that you don't have to subclass UITextField--this is made using extensions